oscarbenedito/dotfiles/dot_gitconfig.tmpl.md

 {{- end }}
 ```

-If a PGP is used, we'll add the following line to sign commits by default.
+If a PGP key is used, we'll add the following line to sign commits by default.
 ```toml file dot_gitconfig.tmpl
 {{- if .pgpkey }}
 [commit]